• Share this on:

 Mandatory requirements

-2. Make sure you comply with the EU’s REACH Regulation.
+- Make sure you meet the EU’s REACH Regulation.
 This restricts the use of chemicals in apparel and trims, including certain Azo-dyes; flame retardants; waterproofing and stain-repelling chemicals and nickel.
+Test the input materials before production to prevent risk of non-compliance.

-4. Specify the material content of every item of knitwear that you export to the EU, in accordance with Regulation (EU) 1007/2011.
+- Specify the material composition of every item of knitwear that you export to the EU, in accordance with Regulation (EU) 1007/2011.
 Check the EU Access2Markets online helpdesk on how to do it.

 Tips: